annaswims/vets-api/docs/setup/native.md

 1. Run `bin/setup` to setup the database and start the server.

 ### pg_stat_statements

 If you have trouble enabling query stats from the PgHero dashboard, try enabling it manually

 Add the lines below to your main postgresql.conf file

-On Mac it should be located somewhere similiar to the following:
+On Mac it should be located somewhere similar to the following:

-`~/Library/Application Support/Postgres/var-12/postgresql.conf`
+`~/Library/Application Support/Postgres/var-14/postgresql.conf`

 ```
 shared_preload_libraries = 'pg_stat_statements'
 pg_stat_statements.track = all